timwasson/PHP-Podcast-Creator/README.md

 # PHP Podcast Creator

-Built with PHP, XML, and jQuery.
+Built with PHP, mySQL, and jQuery.

 This is an unofficial porting of Podcast Generator 1.4, which you can find here: http://podcastgen.sourceforge.net/index.php?lang=en